gered/vwowrla/README.md

 A program and web app UI front-end for doing analysis on combat logs taken with a Vanilla World of Warcraft 1.12.1 en-US client (Windows or Mac).

+**2023-July-11: This project was never finished.
+It could parse most raid logs I remember throwing at it back when I worked on it, but things weren't quite perfect.
+And it was never actually tested on raid logs from beyond BWL-ish, so probably mostly anything in there and beyond it will have issues.
+I'm just making this repository public because it has been sitting as a private repository here for a long time, collecting dust.
+Maybe someone will find this useful.
+But probably not!**

 ## Why?

 Beginning with TBC patch 2.4, Blizzard [changed the combat log format](http://wowwiki.wikia.com/wiki/Combat_Log)